-A key topic in the existing US research literature is measuring the proportion of mortgage defaulters which are distressed (inability to pay) versus strategic (put-optionality) defaults.
-The current loan-to-value ratio is the key variate in a strategic defaulter's decision calculus, whereas loan-to-value has no role in a distressed defaulter's decision calculus.
+A key topic in the existing US research literature is measuring the proportion of mortgage defaulters which are unaffordability (inability to pay) versus strategic defaults.
+The current loan-to-value ratio is the key variate in a strategic defaulter's decision calculus, whereas loan-to-value has little or no role in a unaffordability-based defaulter's decision calculus.
 The high explanatory power of current loan-to-value is evidence of strategic decision-making playing at least a partial role (explicitly or subconsciously) by Irish mortgage defaulters.
-The evidence indicates that Irish mortgage defaulters in our sample have mixed motives, influenced simultaneously by stressed affordability and put optionality.
-Any "pure" strategic defaulters, with no affordability pressure and motivated solely by put-optionality, are more likely to be in the 30% or so of non-cooperating mortgage defaulters, who do not submit an SFS and are not in our sample.
+The evidence indicates that Irish mortgage defaulters in our sample have mixed motives, influenced simultaneously by stressed affordability and strategic motives.
+Any "pure" strategic defaulters, with no affordability pressure, are more likely to be in the 30% or so of non-cooperating mortgage defaulters, who do not submit an SFS and are not in our sample.